gauravansal/Deploying-a-Sentiment-Analysis-Model/README.md

 ![](https://github.com/gauravansal/Deploying-a-Sentiment-Analysis-Model/blob/master/Web%20App%20Diagram.svg)

-The diagram above gives an overview of how the various services will work together.
-On the far right is the model which we trained above and which is deployed using SageMaker.
+The diagram above gives an overview of how the various Amazon Web Services will work together.
+On the far right is the model which we will trained and which will be deployed using SageMaker.
 On the far left is our web app that collects a user's movie review, sends it off and expects a positive or negative sentiment in return.

 In the middle is where some of the magic happens.
 We will construct a Lambda function, which you can think of as a straightforward Python function that can be executed whenever a specified event occurs.
 We will give this function permission to send and recieve data from a SageMaker endpoint.